Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector: Introduction

 Given the fact that the ATLAS HCAL has the necessary minimum fiducial mass to carry out atmospheric neutrino measurements, the next question is the exposure time available.
-It turns out that the LHC beams are not in circulation during the winter months, while the detector and magnetic fields are ON during most of this period (for cosmic ray studies and detector alignment and other checks).
-If around 100 days per year are available with the detector and the magnetic fields ON, but the LHC beams OFF, then in 10 years, 1000 live-days for neutrino physics should be feasible.
-If instead around 60 days per year are available, 15 years will be necessary for the same statistics.
-Therefore, a reasonable number of days of exposure for conducting neutrino physics studies should be feasible at ATLAS~\cite{Kopp:2007ai,S_Banerjee}.
+The ideal configuration for neutrino studies will be with the LHC beams OFF, and the detector and magnetic field ON.
+A considerable amount of cosmic ray muon data were already collected in this configuration at the beginning of Run-1 and Run-2 -- for example, for ATLAS, during 2008-2010~\cite{ATLAS:2011zty}.
+The LHC beams are not in circulation during the winter months, while the detector and magnetic fields are ON during some days of this period (for cosmic ray studies and detector alignment and other checks)~\cite{Kopp:2007ai,S_Banerjee}.
+Exactly how many days of data have been recorded in this configuration every year can only be confirmed by the ATLAS and CMS cosmic ray groups.
+Furthermore, for the year 2024, the approved duration for physics run is around 172.5 days (including all of p-p and Pb-Pb runs).
+Excluding the winter shutdown period, there will be 44 days for beam commissioning, scrubbing and intensity ramp up, 26 days for machine development sessions and 10 days for technical stops and recovery~\cite{Steerenberg}.
+It is conceivable that out of these ~80 days in a year, a fraction might be used for neutrino studies.
+Finally, during the beam intensity ramp up phase, the number of pile-ups may be low, and with a primary vertex veto (no collisions), we may also look for atmospheric neutrino events~\cite{Kopp:2007ai, Steerenberg}.
+In what follows, we shall assume a total of 1000 live-days for neutrino physics studies, gathered over several years from 2008 to the lifetime of the LHC experiments.